sunjc826/peggle/README.md

 The `GameViewModel` relies on the `GameLevel` for information on game objects, and renders them accordingly onto the view.

 Like `DesignerViewController`, the `GameViewController` maps pegs to views, and adds view relevant callbacks to the `GameLevel`.

-Indeed, one may question whether this coupling between controller and view is acceptable in MVVM.
-This is addressed in the section on *Design Tradeoffs*.
+- The `GameplayAreaDynamicView` contains the content that is responsive to scrolling, i.e., such content has a specific position in the game logic, and as the level scrolls, their on-screen positions will update accordingly.
+- The `GameplayAreaStaticView` contains the content fixed to the screen, and does not respond to level scrolling

-The `GameView` is responsible for rendering the cannon (in future) and the guiding line of fire.
+- The `CannonLineView` is responsible for rendering the cannon (in future) and the guiding line of fire.
+- The `GameEndViewController` controls the popup container view when the game ends in a win or loss.

 #### Level Select